Real-Time Collaboration (RTC) Encryption Setup

 - Generate and store a fixed random key for each document in your database.
 Ignore both input and response

-The Real-Time Collaboration (RTC) configuration API is designed to support key rotation.
-Keys cannot be rotated on demand; if this is important to you, please contact Tiny to discuss how we can best provide that functionality.
+Important: The Real-Time Collaboration (RTC) configuration API is designed to support key rotation, but keys cannot be rotated on demand at this time.
+If this is important to you, please contact Tiny to discuss how we can best provide on-demand key rotation support.

-In order to allow for key rotation a key hint is supplied so the encryption provider may tell the difference between these two cases and act accordingly.
+To allow for key rotation, a key hint is supplied so the encryption provider may tell the difference between these two cases and act accordingly.
 If the key hint is

 If the key hint is not included in an encryption provider response for a new key, an empty string will be recorded as the key hint.

 Warning: The key hint is stored by the server in plain text.
 Do not add secret or sensitive information to the key hint.

 The key hint can be a key thumbprint, ID, or other non-sensitive identifier that will help select the key, such as a timestamp.
 It is only recorded when the protocol requests a new key.
 Returning a

 keyHint from requests for previously issued keys will have no effect.

 Can't find what you're looking for?
 Let us know.